mjs375/CS50AI/README.md

 # CS50AI
-- Course notes and projects for **CS50: Artificial Intelligence with Python**
-  - *Matthew James Spitzer*
+- Course notes and projects for **CS50: Artificial Intelligence with Python**, by *Matthew James Spitzer*
   - *Note: these projects are posted for my own personal use only.
 Any student looking to borrow code should remember the course's Academic Honesty Policy and reconsider looking further at the source-code.
 It is worth more to you to learn programming the hard way than to cheat!*